Marcantonio Durando

-Marcantonio (Mark Anthony) Durando (22 May 1801 - 10 December 1880) was an Italian Roman Catholic priest and a professed member of the Congregation of the Mission in an effort to follow the teachings of Vincent de Paul - an ardent focus of his life and pastoral career.
-Durano was also the founder of the Daughters of the Passion of Jesus the Nazorean (1865) - or Nazarene Sisters - and founded that order with the assistance of Luigia Borgiotti (1802-1873).
+Marcantonio Durando, CM (22 May 1801 – December 1880) was an Italian Catholic priest in the Congregation of the Mission.
+He founded the Daughters of the Passion of Jesus the Nazorean (1865), or Nazarene Sisters, with the assistance of Luigia Borgiotti.

-Durando was made a Servant of God on 23 March 1941 under Pope Pius XII once the beatification process started and Pope John Paul II both declared him as Venerable on 1 July 2000 and beatified him on 20 October 2002.
+Durando was made a Servant of God on 23 March 1941 under Pope Pius XII and Pope John Paul II both declared him as Venerable on 1 July 2000 and beatified him on 20 October 2002.